Pumice raft

 A pumice raft is a floating raft of pumice created by some eruptions of submarine volcanoes or coastal subaerial volcanoes.

 Pumice rafts have unique characteristics, such as the highest surface-area-to-volume ratio known for any rock type, long term flotation and beaching in the tidal zone, exposure to a variety of conditions, including dehydration, and an ability to absorb many potentially advantageous elements/compounds.
 For at least these reasons, astrobiologists have proposed pumice rafts as a possible ideal substrate for the origin of life.

 Biologists have suggested that animals and plants have migrated from island to island on pumice rafts.

 Notable examples

 Sandy Island, a non-existent island near New Caledonia, was reported in 1876 by the whaling ship Velocity and subsequently included on some maps well into the 20th century.
 According to a team of University of Sydney scientists, it is possible that this false report may have been occasioned by pumice rafts being mistaken by the Velocity for dry land.

 20th century and onward

 Pumice rafts drifted to Fiji in 1979 and 1984 from eruptions around Tonga, and some were reportedly 30 km wide.
+Similar drift events occurred in 2001 and 2019.